Find Trade Colleges

 Medical Assisting majors at Tidewater Community College take out an average of $9,437 in student loans while working on their Associate Degree.

-Northern Virginia Community College came in at #6 in this year’s edition of the Best Allied Health Services Associate Degree Trade Schools in Virginia ranking.
-Northern Virginia Community College is a fairly large public school located in the suburb of Annandale.
+Northern Virginia Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a associate degree.
+It came in at #6 on the list.
+Northern Virginia Community College is a fairly large public school located in the large suburb of Annandale.

 The average amount in student loans that medical assisting majors at Northern Virginia Community College take out while working on their Associate Degree is $17,814.